-Administrative expenses - expenses related to managing the BID assessment and TOT income received from the County of Mendocino which includes board of director's insurance, accounting and legal fees and communication expenses.
+Administrative expenses - expenses related to managing the business improvement district (BID) assessment and transient occupancy tax (TOT) income received from the County of Mendocino which includes board of director's insurance, accounting and legal fees and communication expenses.

 Management and General - Includes the functions necessary to maintain an equitable employment program; ensure an adequate working environment; provide coordination and articulation of the Commission's program strategy through the Executive Director; secure proper administrative functioning of the Board of Directors; maintain competent legal services for the program administration of the Commission; and, manage the financial and budgetary responsibilities of the Commission.